rohanharikr/SaveGame/README.md

 # .savegame

 Keep track of your games!
-Powered by C#/.NET WPF, IGDB, LiteDB.
+Powered by C#/.NET WPF, IGDB, and LiteDB.

 ## Tech